 The Committee on Sustainability (COS) seeks applications and proposals for Sustainability Summer Research Grants every academic year.
 Grants are open to all continuing students of W&M: undergraduate, graduate and professional students.
-Three awards will be made in amounts up to $5,000 each ($3,500 stipend and up to $1,500 in research support), plus housing on the Williamsburg campus.
+Awards will be made in amounts up to $5,000 each ($3,500 scholarship and up to $1,500 in research support), plus housing on the Williamsburg campus.
 An additional $450 will be awarded to the student's advisor in recognition of the advisor's contributions.

 The Sustainability Summer Research Grants support a student’s close collaboration with William & Mary faculty and/or staff in researching sustainability-related issues.
 The grant is intended to provide the student with an opportunity to conduct creative research while advancing the university’s goals of sustainability.
 The nature of the student’s research experience will vary considerably from one project to another; however, in all cases, it is crucial that the student’s role go significantly beyond mechanical tasks such as data entry, photocopying, or library errands, though it may, of course, include tasks of this nature.